Gaurav9540/K8s/README.md

 9. Testing

-Check spiderman user can list pods or not
+Check spiderman user can list pods or not and check with non allowed permissions